High Carbon Steel Knife Care

 High Carbon Steel and Patina Coloration

-Different forms of naturally occurring acids from vegetables and meats will add coloration to your knife over time, resulting in what is known as a Patina.
+Different types of naturally occurring acids from vegetables and meats will oxidize (discoloration) your knife's steel over time, resulting in what is known as a Patina.
 Each patina is unique, resulting in a beautiful maturation of your blade.
 Have pride knowing that each use of your instrument adds another layer to your shared history for all to see!

 Knife Maintenance